undp/carbon-registry/libs/serial-number-gen/README.md

 | 15 | Agriculture |

 ## 2.5 Unique Programme ID
-format: XXX, When it is exceed the limit of possibilities it will go beyond 3 digits.
+format: XXX, When it exceeds the limit of possibilities it will go beyond 3 digits.

 Contains only numbers